Immaculate Heart Academy: 2003-08 academic years

-In 2007, the soccer team won the Non-Public North Group A sectional championship with a 3-1 win over Morris Catholic High School in the tournament final, the team's first sectional title in four years.
+In 2007, the soccer team won the Non-Public North Group A sectional championship with a 3–1 win over Morris Catholic High School in the tournament final, the team's first sectional title in four years.

 2009-10 academic year

 During the 2009-10 academic year, Immaculate Heart Academy won the Non-Public Group A state championship in soccer, swimming, winter track and volleyball, where the team also won the New Jersey State Tournament of Champions, gaining the title of best volleyball team in New Jersey by defeating Bridgewater-Raritan High School 25-14, 25-15 in the tournament final The Blue Eagles also won the Non-Public North A sectional titles in basketball (finishing 2nd overall in the state) and spring track (finishing 3rd overall.)

 The IHA bowling team won the New Jersey Tri-County Conference championship and eventually finished 3rd overall in the state.

 2010-11 academic year

 The soccer team won its fourth straight Bergen County championship, only the second team in the county to win in four consecutive years.
 In the state tournament, the Blue Eagles defeated The Pingry School for the Non-Public Group A North sectional championship in double overtime by a score of 1-0.
 The team advanced shared the Non-Public Group A state title with Red Bank Catholic after a 1–1 tie, giving IHA a third straight state title.
 With this championship, the 2010-11 Blue Eagles Senior Class won 11 out of a possible 12 titles (County, Sectional and State) in their four-year career at IHA.

 In volleyball, despite losing in the Bergen County tournament, the Blue Eagles won the Non-Public Group A state championship for the fourth straight year.
 The team defeated Union Catholic in the state tournament, the third straight year IHA defeated Union Catholic for the state crown.
 The team advanced to the Tournament of Champions, where they lost in the semifinal round to Ramapo High School.

-The IHA basketball team finished the season with a 27-1 record (the most wins in school history), winning the championship at the Joe Poli Tournament and Bergen County Championship and earning the top spot in the final Bergen Record Top 25 poll.
+The basketball team finished the season with a 27-1 record (the most wins in school history), winning the championship at the Joe Poli Tournament and Bergen County Championship and earning the top spot in the final Bergen Record Top 25 poll.

 By the end of the 2010-11 academic year, Blue Eagles squads were named by the Bergen Record as the North Jersey Team of the Year in Girls Soccer, Bowling, Basketball, and Softball, while The Star-Ledger named the IHA Swimming team the North Jersey Team of the Year.

 Student-athletes have were named Athletes of the Year by The Record in Soccer, Basketball, Golf, and Track and Field, and by The Star-Ledger in Bowling.
 Both The Record and The Star-Ledger named IHA senior Danielle Romain as their Swimmer of the Year.